Talking in “tongues” – My own experience

 This is the language of Luke only, and it appears in the gospel of Luke and Acts.
 It appears nowhere else.

-Luke simply means that those who have completely yielded themselves to the workings of the Holy Spirit will be more conscious of Him and will therefore exhibit His workings in greater strength.
+Luke simply means that those who have completely yielded themselves to the workings of the Holy Spirit will be more conscious of Him and will therefore exhibit His presence and workings in greater strength.

 “For the eyes of the LORD move to and fro throughout the earth that He may strongly support those whose heart is completely His…” 2Ch 16:9